nxtd-dev/dash/Setup-Guide.md

 2. Set `Hostname` to the hostname provided by your SMTP provider.
 3. Enter your `Username` and `Password` for SMTP.
 4. Set `From Email` to the email address used for sending mails (must be authenticated by the SMTP provider).
-5. Enter the `From Name` to display as the sender in emails from Xera.
+5. Enter the `From Name` to display as the sender in emails from Get Free Website.
 6. Set `SMTP Port` as provided by your SMTP provider.
 7. Configure `SMTP Encryption`:
    - `25/2525` = None